smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**

+• New Commands:

-• Added Edge UnbevelRing command (default hotkey set to Ctrl-Shift-U)
+  • Edge UnbevelRing (default hotkey set to Ctrl-Shift-U)

 • Now there's also an option to use Original Modo Material command via a Toggle for SmartMaterial command.
 • Bugfix on SmartMaterial that was returning error in Modo 15.2 for Area Weighting method.
 • Bugfix on Render Thumbnail Scene (in case meshes Maximum Sizes was 1m / 0.1m / 0.01m / 0.001 )